runi95/wc3-slk-edit-electron/Readme.md

 ### Linux

+Linux users will have to build the binaries themselves by following the steps below

-1. Download the electron bundler by running `go get -u github.com/asticode/go-astilectron-bundler/...`
+1. Run `go get -u github.com/asticode/go-astilectron-bundler/...` to download the electron bundler
-2. Install the electron bundler by running `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler `
+2. Run `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler` to install the electron bundler
-3. Run `go get github.com/runi95/wc3-slk-edit-electron`
+3. Run `go get -u github.com/runi95/wc3-slk-edit-electron` to download the SLK editor
-4. Enter the editor's directory `cd $GOPATH/src/github.com/runi95/wc3-slk-edit-electron`
+4. Run `cd $GOPATH/src/github.com/runi95/wc3-slk-edit-electron` to enter the new directory
-5. Run `go mod vendor` to get all the dependencies required by this project
+5. Run `make clean` to clean the workspace (this is required)
-6. Run `make build` to start building
+6. Run `make build` to build the application
-7. Find your binary inside `output/linux-amd64/Warcraft_III_SLK_Edit` or run with `make start`
+7. Find your binary file inside `output/linux-amd64` or start it with `make start` (only recommended to use as a test)

 ### Windows

-You can simply download the Warcraft_III_SLK_Edit.exe file from [latest releases](https://github.com/runi95/wc3-slk-edit-electron/releases/latest) or you can follow the steps below to build the executable yourself.
+You can simply download the Warcraft_III_SLK_Edit.exe file from [latest releases](https://github.com/runi95/wc3-slk-edit-electron/releases/latest) or you can follow the steps below to build the executable yourself

-1. Download the electron bundler by running `go get -u github.com/asticode/go-astilectron-bundler/...`
+1. Run `go get -u github.com/asticode/go-astilectron-bundler/...` to download the electron bundler
-2. Install the electron bundler by running `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler `
+2. Run `go install github.com/asticode/go-astilectron-bundler/astilectron-bundler` to install the electron bundler
-3. Run `go get github.com/runi95/wc3-slk-edit-electron`
+3. Run `go get -u github.com/runi95/wc3-slk-edit-electron` to download the SLK editor
-4. Enter the editor's directory `cd %GOPATH%/src/github.com/runi95/wc3-slk-edit-electron`
+4. Run `cd $GOPATH/src/github.com/runi95/wc3-slk-edit-electron` to enter the new directory
-5. Run `go mod vendor` to get all the dependencies required by this project
+5. Run `clean.bat` to clean the workspace (this is required)
 6. Run `build.bat` to start building
-7. Find your executable inside `output\windows-amd64\Warcraft_III_SLK_Edit.exe` or run with `run.bat`
+7. Find your executable inside `output\windows-amd64` or run with `run.bat` (only recommended to use as a test)

 ### Mac OS